Your ideal rural home internet solution.

-- Avoid placing the Smarthub in cabinets, or near mirrored objects, fish tanks or objects that may obstruct the signal.
+- Avoid placing the Smart Hub on the floor, in basements or closed in areas like closets or cabinets.
+Also avoid placing near mirrored objects, fish tanks or objects that may obstruct the signal.

 Minimize radio interference:

-Some devices may cause interference with your Wi-Fi signal if they are within close proximity of your Smarthub.
+Some devices may cause interference with your Wi-Fi signal if they are within close proximity (8-10 feet) of your Smart Hub.
 If possible, try removing or turning off sources of potential interference.
-Try to relocate the following away from your Smarthub and Wi-Fi devices:
+Try to relocate the following away from your Smart Hub and Wi-Fi devices: